-LEAF SPRING AND CLAMP GROUP ASSEMBLY - MODULE
+LEAF SPRING & CLAMP GROUP ASSEMBLY - MODULE

 The various leaf spring and clamp group assemblies are sold as a module in the aftermarket and as individual components.
 The following instructions are to remove and install the module as a unit from the axle.
-It is also a preliminary procedure to remove the module to service the assemblies' individual components, refer to your specific STEERTEK NXT High Capacity system parts list for your make of vehicle, available online at: www.hendrickson-intl.com/Truck/Fire-Rescue/STEERTEK-NXT-Fire.
+It is also a preliminary procedure to remove the module to service the assemblies' individual components, refer to the Parts List section in this publication.

-- Soft jaw vice. - Axle collar driver, refer to the Special Tools section of this publication.
+Soft jaw vice and axle collar driver, refer to the Special Tools section of this Publication